kongware/ftor/README.md

 * parametric polymorphism
 * row polymorphism
 * rank-2 polymorphism
+* type-safe ADTs
-* CPS and Scott encoded ADTs
+* Scott encoded sum types including functional pattern matching
+* newtype for single constructor, single field types
 * homogeneous Arrays and Maps
-* Tuples and Records
+* real Tuples and Records
-* type hints
+* type hints for partially applied combinators
 * strict type evaluation

 ## Limitations

-ftor doesn't infere the types for every single expression and statement in your code.
-It simply combines explicit type annotations for functions and Javascript's introspection capabilities to unify types of arbitrary complex function expressions.
+ftor doesn't infere the types of each and every expression and statement in your code.
+It simply combines explicit type annotations of functions and Javascript's introspection capabilities to unify types of arbitrary complex function expressions.

 Writing explicit type annotations is laborious and requires a mature sense for types and their corresponding implementations.
 Therefore the real power of ftor's type system will arise from the combination with a typed functional library.
-Consumers of this lib can focus on composing typed functions instead of worrying about type definitions all the time.
+Consumers of this library can focus on composing typed functions and combinators instead of worrying about type definitions all the time.

-This library with dozens of functional combinators and type classes is yet to be developed...

 ## Differences to _Flow_ and _TypeScript_